Core Module Information

 Learning Outcomes for module:

-1 Demonstrate knowledge and critical understanding of skills required for efficient and professional sports reporting.
+LO1: Evidence knowledge and critical understanding of skills required for producing professional sports reporting.

-2 Exercise journalistic judgment to apply the principles, techniques, and regulatory constraints involved in newsgathering and sports journalism writing.
+LO2: Exercise appropriate journalistic judgment to apply the principles, techniques, and regulatory constraints involved in newsgathering and sports journalism writing.

-3 Understand and critically engage with different audiences and demonstrate the capacity to plan and write stories for different publics using adequate tone, register and content in your journalistic work.
+LO3: Understand and engage in critical dialogue with different audiences.
+Demonstrate the capacity to generate ideas and write stories for different audiences using appropriate tone, register and content in your journalistic output.

-4 Critically appraise important concepts, tactics and key-issues within different modalities in the sports’ industry.
+LO4: Critically appraise important concepts, tactics and key-issues within different modalities in the sports industry.

 Full Details of Teaching and Assessment